Torque teno sus virus

-Torque teno virus (TTSuV, swine TTV, porcine anellovirus), belonging to the family Anelloviridae, is a group of virus strains that are non-enveloped, with a single-stranded circular DNA genome ranging from 2.6 to 2.8 kb in size.
+Torque teno sus virus (TTSuV, swine TTV, porcine anellovirus), belonging to the family Anelloviridae, is a group of virus strains that are non-enveloped, with a single-stranded circular DNA genome ranging from 2.6 to 2.8 kb in size.
 These swine infecting anelloviruses are divided into two genera: Iotatorquevirus and Kappatorquevirus.
 Torque teno sus virus has been found in pigs (Sus domesticus) worldwide.
 TTSuVs are mainly transmitted by fecal-oral route.
 The prevalence of these viruses is relatively high.
 For now, there is not known disease caused exclusively by TTSuV.
 There is the possibility that TTSuV may worsen the progression of other diseases and therefore increase the economic losses for pig industry.

 History

 In the nineties, Torque teno virus (TTV) was first found in a Japanese patient.
 In 2002, the genome of Torque teno sus virus (TTSuV), isolated from swine serum, was first sequenced in Japan.

 Taxonomy

 TTSuVs belong to the family Anelloviridae.
 Torque teno sus virus (TTSuV) is subdivided into two genera and three species.
 The genus Iotatorquevirus (TTSuV1) includes TTSuV1a, and the genus Kappatorquevirus comprises TTSuVk2a and TTSuVk2b.